-You can configure Informatica Address Verification to include multiple address enrichments when you validate the United States addresses.
-Before you enable address enrichments for the United States addresses, license and install the relevant databases and include the corresponding unlock codes in SetConfig.xml.
+You can configure Informatica Address Verification to add multiple address enrichments when you verify United States addresses.

-To enable address enrichments for the United States addresses, set the EnrichmentSupplementaryUS attribute of the Process element in Parameters.xml to ON.
+Before you enable enrichments for United States addresses, license and install the relevant databases and include the corresponding unlock codes in SetConfig.xml.
+To enable the enrichments, set the EnrichmentSupplementaryUS attribute of the Process element in Parameters.xml to ON.